Trevor Storton: A decade at Chester

 Storton played for Chester for ten years from 1974 to 1984, amassing 468 appearances for the club.
 396 of them were in the league, placing him third in the club's all-time list, behind Ray Gill and Ron Hughes (but Storton played more games if cup football if taken into consideration).
 This spell included two runs to the FA Cup fifth round, the Football League Cup semi-finals in 1975 and promotion from Division Four in the same year, plus being just two points and places adrift of promotion from Division Three in 1978 and winning the Debenhams Cup in 1977, as the club enjoyed arguably the most successful period in its history.

 He served as Chester's caretaker-manager for a brief spell in 1983–84 but he quit the role at the start of 1984 after Ronnie Hildersley and Paul Sanderson were signed on loan from Manchester City without his knowledge.
 He left for Oswestry Town shortly after new manager John McGrath arrived.
 Storton's final game for Chester was a 3–0 home loss to Swindon Town in front of just 880 fans on 8 February 1984, a sorry end to his long association with the club.

 Non league career

 Storton later played under his brother Stan for Telford United in an FA Trophy final at Wembley.
 He managed Bradford Park Avenue for seven years.
 He later assisted Neil Parsley at a number of non-league clubs.
 He then worked as a coach at Conference North side Harrogate Town under Neil Aspin, who on 16 June 2009, also appointed him assistant manager of his new club, FC Halifax Town.

-However, he was diagnosed with cancer soon afterwards and the illness finally claimed his life on 23 March 2011, at the age of 61.
+After retiring from play he ran a window cleaning business in Keighley with his brother.
+However, he was diagnosed with cancer soon after his appointment to Harrogate Town and the illness finally claimed his life on 23 March 2011, at the age of 61.